Microbial-Ecology-Group/VARIANTplusplus/docs/VARIANT++_step_by_step.md

 Make sure that you have:
 1. An updated VARIANT++_env and github repository.

+Load Anaconda so that it's available, whether that means loading the latest version of conda in a module from grace or installing it with miniconda.

-Install it with conda from the VARIANT++ directory with:
+Make the new environment with conda from the VARIANT++ directory with:
 ```
 git clone https://github.com/Microbial-Ecology-Group/VARIANTplusplus.git